The Amazon in Ecuador - there will be snakes

 The time I spent in the Amazon Jungle is still one of my favourite highlights from my whole 6 months travelling in South America.
 The rest of my days in the jungle were spent swimming in waterfalls, visiting an animal rescue centre and drinking the local brew in an indigenous village, but the walk with Fausto was the thing I remember the most.
 It was fascinating and I would love to go back to learn more about this incredible place.
 Where else on land can you discover a place so unexplored that scientists are still finding new species there?

-About the Author: Jac is Sales & Marketing Manager for Tucan Travel.
+About the Author: Jac was a previous Sales & Marketing Manager for Tucan Travel.
 She has travelled extensively on Group Tours and independently to South and Central America, Asia, Australia and Africa.
-You can find her on Google+ or read her other contributions here.